iceStorm/govtech-ctsg/README.md

 # Govtech Ctsg

-## Steps to get the project runs on your machine:
+## Steps to run the project on your machine:
 1. Clone the project:
    `git clone https://github.com/icestorm/govtech-ctsg`